Hints of Neutrino Dark Matter scattering in the CMB? Constraints from the Marginalized and Profile Distributions: Methodology and data

 The use of Profile Likelihoods is important to detect biases in the interpretation of the output of standard Monte Carlo analyses, which are in general based on marginalization.
 For instance, Refs.~\cite{Herold:2021ksg,Gomez-Valent:2022hkb,Herold:2022iib,Efstathiou:2023fbn} showed that in the context of the ultra-light axion-like early dark energy models, volume effects might play a non-negligible role, producing important shifts in several parameters that are pivotal in the discussion of the $H_0$ tension.
 Quantifying these biases is always useful (even in $\Lambda$CDM~\cite{Planck:2013nga,Gomez-Valent:2022hkb}), but it becomes particularly relevant when discussing new physics because they can influence our conclusions.

 In this paper we apply the methodology of Ref.~\cite{Gomez-Valent:2022hkb} to compute the one-dimensional Profile Likelihoods for the models with $\nu$DM interactions explained in \autoref{sec:theory}, using the datasets described in the next section.
-We will compare these results with those obtained with the corresponding marginalized distributions.
+We will compare these results with those obtained with the corresponding marginalized distributions, which we generate making use of the \texttt{Python} package \texttt{GetDist} \cite{Lewis:2019xzd}.
 This will allow us to test the robustness of the results reported in Refs.~\cite{Brax:2023rrf,Brax:2023tvn}.